I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 #10: DIY Double-Door Wooden Dog Crate That Looks Like Actual Furniture

-Okay so you know that moment when your golden retriever just… claimed the entire living room?
-Like, her dog bed is somehow always in the middle of everything, there’s a chewed corner on your favorite rug, and your guests are doing that awkward shuffle trying not to trip over her stuff.
+Of course you do.
+You know that moment when your golden retriever claimed the entire living room.
+Her dog bed is somehow always in the middle of everything and her chewed corner on your favorite rug where your guests are doing the awkward shuffle to avoid tripping over her stuff.

-That was me every single weekend until I built this.
+So I was like that every weekend until I built this.

 Materials & Tools You’ll Need: